1. Customised Training for MECHANICAL

 A digital signal processing equipment is widely used by engineers and scientist in the ivestigation of environmental and engineeringproblems.
 The aim of this course is to provide a basic understanding of the techniques of signal processing with particular emphasis on the practical aspects of the subject.

-This short course will be covered; measurement and recording priciples, digital data acquisition, pre-processing techniques, analysis in the frequency, time and amplitude domains, fouries series, fourier transform and FFT, sources of error in practical spectral analysis, frequency response and coherence functions, correlation analysis and applications, practical problems asscociated with digital signal analysis.
+This short course will be covered; measurement and recording priciples, digital data acquisition, pre-processing techniques, analysis in the frequency, time and amplitude domains, fouries series, Fourier transform and FFT, sources of error in practical spectral analysis, frequency response and coherence functions, correlation analysis and applications, practical problems associated with digital signal analysis.
 This short course also provide a practical demonstrations and workshop sessions and will be held each day to reinforce concept introduced in the classroom.

-3. ENERGY CONVERSION
+3. Customized Training for ENERGY CONVERSION

 ENERGY EFFICIENCY & MANAGEMENT SYSTEMS

 It is difficult to imagine spending an entire day without using energy.
-Energy is etremely needed in order to serve several activities such as; production, power plant, transportation, HVAC, others.
+Energy is extremely needed in order to serve several activities such as; production, power plant, transportation, HVAC, others.
 Energy is increasingly one of the most significant costs to a business.
 Increasing fuel prices, restrictions on carbon dioxide emissions and a growing awareness of an enterprise’s carbon footprint are all forcing companies of all sizes to focus on energy management.
-Many companies are recognising the importance of ensuring that that they have management systems in place to identify, manage and minimise their energy consumption, and popularly is called “Energy Conservation”.
+Many companies are recognizing the importance of ensuring that that they have management systems in place to identify, manage and minimize their energy consumption, and popularly is called “Energy Conservation”.
 Clearly this leads to savings in costs, but it also demonstrates their corporate responsibility in regards to the environment.

 This course deals with all aspects of energy efficiency and management systems that includes energy conservation, energy audit program and its implementation in industry.
 This program becomes a popular topic in formal education and also in industry.
 Therefore, it is necessary to share this method particularly for industry in order to accelerate their business without ignore the safe our earth program.